nus-cs2103-AY2021S2/ip/docs/README.md

 `[T][X] borrow book`

 ### 'event'
 Adds an event task into the tasklist.
+It can work with only the description, the same way as todo.
 The time input for /at can be a duration or a time itself.

 Example of usage: